leoloso/PoP-API-WP/README.md

 RewriteRule ^api/?$ /?scheme=api [L,P,QSA]
 </IfModule>
 ```
+-->

+4. ✅ Check that the PoP API works by loading in your site: `/api/?query=fullSchema` (assuming that pretty permalinks for the API endpoints are enabled, as suggested above)

+**Optionals:**

+1. Accept external API queries

-6. (Optional) Enable the server to accept external API queries:
+Add the snippet below in file `.htaccess` as to enable the server to accept external API queries:

 ```apache
 <IfModule mod_rewrite.c>